Trump escalates a battle around immigration – and California

 But with the White House deployment of California National Guard troops on Sunday, the situation in Los Angeles escalated dramatically.
 Thousands of anti-ICE protesters rallied, blocking off a freeway and setting self-driving vehicles on fire.
 Local law enforcement officers, some on horseback, used tear gas, rubber bullets, and flash bangs to control the crowd.
 Law enforcement repeatedly told protesters they were assembled unlawfully.

 In a letter to U.S. Defense Secretary Pete Hegseth, Governor Newsom formally requested the administration “rescind” its order.
-“We didn’t have a problem until Trump got involved,” Newsom wrote on social media.
+“We didn’t have a problem until Trump got involved,” Governor Newsom wrote on social media.
 “This is a serious breach of state sovereignty — inflaming tensions while pulling resources from where they’re actually needed.”

-In a press conference Sunday afternoon, LA Mayor Karen Bass said she also asked administration officials to rescind the order, saying the Guard’s presence was producing “chaos.”
+In a press conference Sunday afternoon, LA Mayor Karen Bass said she also asked administration officials to rescind the order, saying the guard’s presence was producing “chaos.”
 After January’s fires, the city needs to rebuild, she said.
 Like the governor, she emphasized the need for peaceful protest.

 Things had not reached the point at the start of the protests that it was necessary to call in the National Guard, said Los Angeles Police Chief Jim McDonnell at a press conference on Sunday night.
 But the current dangerous conditions would warrant a reassessment of that, he said.

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.